How To Build the Perfect March Madness Bracket by the Numbers?

 What Does History Suggest for Constructing the Elusive Perfect Bracket?

-Filling the March Madness Bracket: We know the old saying that past results don’t guarantee future results, but let’s try to use historical data to give bettors a leg up in any March Madness bracket challenge whether you’re in a small office pool or a national contest with millions of brackets.
-College Basketball future odds show the Houston Cougars as the odds-on favorite to win the national title (+700), followed by the Kansas Jayhawks (+800) and Alabama Crimson Tide (+1000).
+Filling the March Madness Bracket: We know the old saying that past results don’t guarantee future results, but let’s try to use historical data to give bettors a leg up in any March Madness bracket challenge be it in a small office pool or a national contest with millions of brackets.

 The question is, how far do the favorites go on average and how often does the favorite actually win the championship?
 Let’s start our March Madness bracket guide by examining a few popular trends and betting techniques.

-When it Comes to March, Size Does Matter
+When It Comes to March, Size Does Matter

 Before we get into the meat of the numbers, you have to know what type of bracket contest you’ll be in.
 More specifically, how many others are you competing against?
-If it’s just a small office bracket contest it’s best to handicap each game by picking which team you think is more likely to get the win.
-Sounds like you would always do that, but if you’re in a pool contest with a massive amount of entries you need to pick upsets if the goal is to win.
+If it’s just a small office bracket contest, it’s best to handicap each game by picking which team you think is more likely to get the win.

-You don’t have to look any further than what happened last season when 15th seed St. Peters advanced to the Elite 8 with wins over 2nd seed Kentucky, 7th seed Murray State, and 3rd seed Purdue.
-They eventually lost to North Carolina (69-49) but along the way, the Peacocks ruined many a bracket.
-The win over Kentucky was the third-biggest upset in tournament history.
-In addition, 12th seed New Mexico State rolled over 5th seed UConn (70-63) and 11th see Notre Dame dismissed 6th seed Alabama (78-64).
+Don’t look any further than what happened in a past NCAAB season, when 15th seed St. Peters advanced to the Elite 8 with wins over 2nd seed Kentucky, 7th seed Murray State, and 3rd seed Purdue.
+They eventually lost to North Carolina (69-49) but, along the way, the Peacocks ruined many a bracket.

 Overall, there were 13 games where the lower seed beat the higher seed.
 In a small pool, these losses won’t hurt because it’s likely that everyone except the person picking games by jersey colors will be on the same games.

-Building the Perfect Bracket-First Round
+Building the Perfect Bracket

-- First, send all your top seeds to the second round.
+• First, send all your top seeds to the second round.
 Only once in tournament history has the 16th seed knocked off a number one when the UMBC Retrievers took down Virginia in 2018.
 143-1 and one is not enough to make us think more than one second about sending the top seed on to the second round.

-- The 2 vs. 15 match-up doesn’t require too much handicapping either with 135 of 144 two seeds advancing.
+• The 2 vs 15 match-up doesn’t require too much handicapping either with 135 of 144 two seeds advancing.

-As we go through the rest of the ncaab match-ups it’s clear that the higher seeds go through to the next round more than 60% of the time except when you get to the 8 vs 9 match-up where the nine seed owns the all-time series, 73-71.
+As we go through the rest of the NCAAB match-ups it’s clear that the higher seeds go through to the next round more than 60% of the time except when you get to the 8 vs 9 match-up where the nine seed owns the all-time series, 73-71.
 In many ways, this is where brackets are won or lost.

-The public is much more divided than in previous match-ups, and if you get it wrong, chances are it will ruin your bracket for rounds to come because many will take these teams and use them as their Cinderella team to go deep in the tourney.
+The public gets much more divided than in previous match-ups, and if you get it wrong, chances are it will ruin your bracket for rounds to come because many will take these teams and use them as their Cinderella team to go deep in the tourney.
 As the percentage suggests, make sure to mix your 8 vs 9 selections.

 Second Round